Stay informed with the

 As for your wife's playing one coin (credit) at a time, you do this on a "straight multiplier" or "equal distribution" machine that pays according to the number of coins you play.
 For instance, if you hit the jackpot having played one coin, the machine will pay 500 coins, two coins, 1,000, and three coins, 1,500.

-Playing one coin (credit) on this type of slot machine is okay because the average return never changes based on the number of coins you play, whereas a progressive tacks on an additional amount of money, a mega-jackpot, if you're playing the maximum number of coins.
+Playing one coin (credit) on this type of slot machine is OK because the average return never changes based on the number of coins you play, whereas a progressive tacks on an additional amount of money, a mega-jackpot, if you're playing the maximum number of coins.

 Yes, a Megabucks progressive jackpot is colossal compared to that of any straight multiplier, but with odds at 30 million to one against, your chances of hitting the big one are only a teensy weensy bit better than zilch.
-So, Cliff, the only reason to play these machines is having a miniscule chance of hitting the big one, so tell your wife that I recommend that she play either the full coin amount or not at all.
+So, Cliff, the only reason to play these machines is having a minuscule chance of hitting the big one, so tell your wife that I recommend that she play either the full coin amount or not at all.

-Dear Mark: For many of your video poker questions, you usually use Jacks-or-better as an example.
+Dear Mark: For many of your video poker questions, you usually use Jacks or Better as an example.
 Am I to assume that it is the best machine to win at?
 Tom E.

-Your chances of winning on any video poker machine increase when you play machines with the best paytables, and when you know how to play each hand.
-Even on a full pay Jacks-or-better machine, those who don't know the proper strategy to use fare little better than someone who's holding a rabbit's foot and winging it.
+Your chances of winning on any video poker machine increase when you play machines with the best pay tables and when you know how to play each hand.
+Even on a full pay Jacks or Better machine, those who don't know the proper strategy to use fare little better than someone who's holding a rabbit's foot and winging it.

 Dear Mark: is there a way I can legally avoid receiving an IRS tax form on a slot win?
 I just got my first one ever here in Biloxi, Mississippi.
 Terry B.